 \section{Deriving revenue-maximizing auctions}

 We now focus on how the seller can design her auction system to maximize her revenue.
-A large part of the recent literature on auctions have focused on this objective since most of the auctioneers have the choice to design the rules of their respective auction platform.
+A large part of the recent literature on auctions have focused on this objective since most of the auctioneers have a choice in designing the rules of their respective auction platforms.

-To compute the optimal revenue-maximizing auction, we assume that the seller has a prior distribution $F_i$ on each bidders' valuations.
-By design, these value distributions quantify the information that the seller owns on each specific bidder.
+To compute the optimal revenue-maximizing auction, we assume that the seller has prior knowledge on the distribution $F_i$ on each bidders' valuations.
+These value distributions quantify the information that the seller has on each bidder.